-$$H = \sum{t=1}^{m} \frac{\partial R}{\partial w_t} \frac{w_t}{R} \tag{3}$$
+$$H = \sum{i=1}^{m} \frac{\partial R}{\partial w_i} \frac{w_i}{R}$$

-It measures the percent change in (equilibrium) revenue due to a one percent change in all input factor prices (change in cost).
-From duality theory, we know that one percent increase in factor prices will lead to one percent upward shift in cost function.
+This measures the percent change in (equilibrium) revenue due to a one percent change in all input factor prices (change in cost).
+From duality theory, we know that one percent increase in factor prices will lead to one on one percent upward shift in cost function.
 The impact of this shift in cost function on the (equilibrium) revenue of the banks is directly related to the degree of competition in the banking sector.
 The following statistical tests will help in determining the underlying market structure of the banking sector.

-Two-sided Perfect Competition Test.
-If banks are operating under perfect competition at their long run equilibrium, a one percent change in cost will lead to a one percent change in revenues.
+Two-sided Perfect Competition Test: If banks are operating under perfect competition at their long run equilibrium, a one percent change in cost will lead to a one percent change in revenues.
 Given the perfectly elastic demand function under perfect competition, output will remain unchanged, output price and cost will increase by the same extent.
-This implies that under perfect competition, H-statistic will be equal to one.
+This implies that under perfect competition, H-statistic will equal to one.
 Statistically, we will test the following hypothesis.

-$H{\mathbb{Q}^{\parallel}} K = 1$ Perfect competition prevails in the banking sector
+H_0 : H = 1 Perfect competition prevails in the banking sector

-$R \neq 1$ There is no perfect competition in the banking sector
+$H_1: H \neq 1$ There is no perfect competition in the banking sector

-Two-sided Monopolistic Competition Test.
-If banks are operating in monopolistically competitive environment, one percent increase in cost will lead to less than one percent increase in revenue as the bank faces fairly inelastic demand function.
+Two-sided Monopolistic Competition Test: if banks are operating in monopolistically competitive environment, one percent increase in cost will lead to less than one percent increase in revenue as the bank faces fairly inelastic demand function.
 Statistically, we will test the following hypothesis.

-H{01} 0 \leq $H \leq$ 1 Banks are operating in a monopolistic competition environment
+H_0 : 0 < H < 1 Banks are operating in a monopolistic competition environment

-$H_1 H \leq 0$ or $H \geq 1$ Banks are not operating in a monopolistic competition environment
+$H_1: H \le 0$ or $H \ge 1$ Banks are not operating in a monopolistic competition environment

-One-sided Monopoly Test.
-Standard theory of market structure suggests that the sum of factor input price elasticities should be less than zero if the underlying market structure is monopoly.
+One-sided Monopoly Test: Standard theory of market structure suggests that the sum of factor input price elasticities should be less than zero if the underlying market structure is monopoly.
 Statistically, we will test the following hypothesis.